hellcatz/hushwebminer/README.md

 ## CPU mining Hush from the Command Line

 Make sure you compile the binary first:

     cd c/
     make

 How to run binary:

     ./hushminer -l $POOL -u $TADDR -d 3

 Here is a full example specifying a port and using the CPU mining port of the CloudPools.net mining pool:

     ./hushminer -P 5032 -l hush.cloudpools.net -u t1gztohnPzP2F7dCUonvkoQsMToHA2vVJTb -d 2

+The `-d` command line argument sets your debug level, 3 is good for debugging problems, 1 or 2 for normal operation.

+Note that you will need to use a "CPU mining" port of your mining pool, otherwise your miner will be pooled with GPU miners and most likely never earn any shares.